授業名 | Introduction to Accounting |

 担当教員のプロフィール About the Instructor

-Frendy, Ph.D., CPA (IL), completed his doctorate and master's degree at the Graduate School of Economics, Nagoya University, where he received the Japanese Government (MEXT) scholarship.
-He obtained a B.S. in Economics (Honors), majoring in Accounting, from the Faculty of Economics and Business, Universitas Gadjah Mada, Indonesia.
-He holds a U.S. Certified Public Accounting license from the State of Illinois and is a member of the American Institute of CPAs (AICPA), the Institute of Management Accountants (IMA), and the Japan Accounting Association (JAA).
+Frendy, Ph.D., CPA (inactive), completed his doctorate and master's degree at the Graduate School of Economics, Nagoya University, where he received the Japanese Government scholarship.
+He obtained a B.S. in Economics (Honors), majoring in accounting from Universitas Gadjah Mada, Indonesia.
+He holds an inactive U.S. Certified Public Accounting license from the State of Illinois and is a member of the American Institute of CPAs, the Institute of Management Accountants, and the Japan Accounting Association.
 He participated in the 2019 Global Colloquium on Participant-Centered Learning Workshop and the 2020 Case Writing Workshop at Harvard Business School.

 (実務経験 Work experience)